opendocsg/slw-judgments-backfill/2014_SGHC_276/report.md

  [emphasis added]

-71     The sec ond dec ision c ited in _Walter Woon on Company Law_ is that of the Singapore High Court i n _Goh Kim Hai Edward v Pacific Can Investment Holdings Ltd_ [1996] 1 SLR(R) 540 (“ _Goh Kim Hai Edward_ ”).
+71     The sec ond dec ision c ited in _Walter Woon on Company Law_ is that of the Singapore High Court i n _Goh Kim Hai Edward v Pacific Can Investment Holdings Ltd_ <span class="citation">[1996] 1 SLR(R) 540</span> (“ _Goh Kim Hai Edward_ ”).
 The issue in that c ase was whether the plaintiff’s employment c ontrac t with the defendant c ompany had been renewed by a board resolution in the following terms:

  That the employment c ontrac t of the c hairman, Mr Edward Goh, subjec t to the terms and c onditions and amendments as c ontained therein, renewed for another two years be and is hereby c onfirmed and ratified.